Halokavod/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2.This program prints the alphabet in lowercase, followed by a new line.

 3.This program prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4.This program prints the alphabet in lowercase, followed by a new line.